All Products

 -- Insert data.

-INSERT INTO sales_records VALUES (1, 101, TO_DATE('2023-01-15', 'YYYY-MM-DD')); -- q1
+INSERT INTO sales_records VALUES (1, 101, TO_DATE('2023-01-15', 'YYYY-MM-DD')); -- Q1

-INSERT INTO sales_records VALUES (2, 102, TO_DATE('2023-04-20', 'YYYY-MM-DD')); -- q2
+INSERT INTO sales_records VALUES (2, 102, TO_DATE('2023-04-20', 'YYYY-MM-DD')); -- Q2

-1. Verify that the partition exists.
+1. Verify that the target partition exists.

 SELECT PARTITION_NAME FROM USER_TAB_PARTITIONS WHERE TABLE_NAME = 'SALES_RECORDS';

--- Confirm that p_2023_q1 is in the list.
+-- Confirm that P_2023_Q1 appears in the result.

--- Check for active locks.
+-- Check for active locks on the table.

 SELECT locktype, relation::regclass, mode, granted, pid